Initye/ToDo/README.md

 - Use the input field to add tasks

-- Remove tasks by clicking the delete button
+- Remove tasks by holding specific task and clicking delete

 ## **Contributing**